Adil17dev/terraform-infra-simplesetup/README.md

 # terraform_projects
-The files uploaded here are the files created by  on sample terraform projects to learn terraform
+The files uploaded here are tf files to setup a simple AWS Ubuntu instance